Constitution of the IEEE Oceanic Engineering Society

 Officers of the Society must be Members of the Society at the time of election and throughout their term of office.
 IEEE membership grade requirements shall be as specified in the Bylaws of the Society.

-The Officers of the Society shall be the President, the Senior Past President, the Junior Past President, the Vice President for Technical Activities, the Vice President for Professional Activities, the Vice President for Workshops and Symposia, the Vice President for OCEANS, the Editor-in-Chief of the Journal of Oceanic Engineering, the Treasurer, and the Secretary.
+The Officers of the Society shall be the President, the Past President, the Executive Vice President, the Vice President for Technical Activities, the Vice President for Professional Activities, the Vice President for Workshops and Symposia, the Vice President for OCEANS, the Editor-in-Chief of the Journal of Oceanic Engineering, the Treasurer, and the Secretary.

 The Qualifications, Terms of Office, and Powers and Duties of the Officers shall be as specified in the Bylaws.